 6. Consider fit before you visit: Visit all kinds of schools to learn what you value most and where you could be happy.
 Of course, visit schools that you think will be a good fit academically, but, parents, before you visit, think about whether it is a place that makes sense financially and geographically for your family.
 Consider not just the cost of tuition, but factor in the costs of transportation and cost of living.
 If ultimately, you will not want your student to be too far away, keep that in mind before you hop on a plane to visit a college.
 It is better to determine this in advance rather than dealing with disappointment later.

-7. Meet and spend time with students: Talk to current students.
+7. Meet and spend time with students: Even during the summer, there are usually plenty of students on campus, who are there doing research, taking classes, or working.
+Talk to them.
 They are the ones who may be your future classmates and friends.
 They will tell you the straight scoop about what they love and what they don’t like about their school.
 Ask questions, observe, and listen.
 Is this a place that feels like home for you with people you see yourself connecting?
 Some colleges sponsor student programs where you will be hosted by a current student.
 Or reach out to someone from your high school and meet up with them to hear about what life is like at their college.

 8. Immerse yourself: You will learn a lot in the standard info session and tour but often, from this alone, it is hard to distinguish one college from another.
-If permitted, meet with students and professors, check out the dining hall, the athletic center, or the student union.
+Check out the dining hall, the athletic center, or the student union.
 Go do the things at the college that you are most excited about.
 This will help you determine which colleges are the best fit for you.

 9. Let them know you are there: Once you sign in and attend an admissions information session and tour, this will be noted in your admissions file.
 But take the extra step of stopping by the admissions office and introducing yourself.
 Ask any questions you may have and let them know what you are interested in at the college.
 They will likely direct you to other areas of the college.
 Collect their contact info and follow up with a brief, but personal, thank you email thanking them for the time they spent speaking to you.